Word Embeddings for Automatic Equalization in Audio Mixing

 We adopted the SocialEQ dataset~\cite{cartwright2013social}, which crowd-sources semantic descriptors for EQ settings.
 In the raw format, each sample in the dataset contains a semantic descriptor, language of the descriptor, audio id, a consistency rating, and 40 values for EQ parameters.
 During the data collection, each participant was asked to enter a word in their preferred language.
 For example, \emph{warm} in English, \emph{claro} in Spanish, or \emph{grave} in Italian.
 Subsequently, they pick a sound file which will be modified by the EQ plugin.
 There were three sound files --- electric guitar, piano, and drums.
 Each sound file had a unique audio id.

 After selecting a descriptive term and audio file, the participant was presented with 40 different modifications of the sound file made by different EQ settings.
 Suppose the user has selected \emph{warm}, they are asked to rate \emph{how warm that sound is}.
 Out of the 40 modifications, there are 15 repetitions to test for consistency.
+Consistency score was calculated using Pearson correlation between the ratings of the test and repeated examples.
 The system processes the ratings of the user and develops a relative boost/cut for 40 different frequency bands.
 Refer to Cartwright and Pardo~\cite{cartwright2013social} for more details on the dataset.

 The dataset has 1595 samples in it.
 For simplicity, we considered only descriptors in English.
 The number of examples in English was 918.
 It is important to note that the dataset contained examples with different EQ parameter settings for the same word.
 Thus, the number of unique descriptors in English was 388.